podbaydoors/podbaydoors.github.io/Articles/25 03 9 - Hi-Bit Pixel Art Renderer - Layers/index.md

 - I could place objects at arbitrary "layers" by changing their z coordinate.
 - Tiles at the far plane never move.
 With my previous approach, even if I moved a tile to the far plane, it would still shift a bit.
 To achieve no movement with a perspective camera would have required some special case code similar to a skybox in a 3D game.

+This approach is the one I stuck with for the remainder of the project.

 Something cool I realized was that a skew matrix allows you to have parallax in a single axis only.
 For instance, you could have a game where there is parallax when the camera moves in the x direction but not in the y direction.
 You'd just need to change your skew matrix construction so that the vanishing point always has the same y coordinate as the camera.
 This is something I'd like to experiment with in the future.

 ###Non-parallax layers